justtakingsomenotes/mynotes/linuxbible.md

 disappear after the next reboot.
 Consider adding `modprobe` stuff to startup
 scripts.

-`modprobe -r` unloads a module and its dependent modules `rmmod` also removes modules from the running kernel, however, you may have
+`modprobe -r` unloads a module and its dependent modules
+`rmmod` also removes modules from the running kernel, however, you may have
 to kill processes using the module first

+## Installing Linux

+continue here